Robert Sterling: MGM

-In November 1940, Sterling went to Metro-Goldwyn-Mayer.
-He appeared in The Penalty (1941) and had the lead in I'll Wait for You (1941), The Getaway (1941), and Ringside Maisie (1941) with Ann Sothern, whom he would later marry.
+In November 1940, Sterling went to Metro-Goldwyn-Mayer (MGM).
+He appeared in The Penalty (1941) and had the lead in I'll Wait for You (1941), The Getaway (1941), and Ringside Maisie (1941) with Ann Sothern, whom he later married.

-He had a good support role in Two-Faced Woman (1941) with Greta Garbo and Johnny Eager (1941) with Robert Taylor.
-Sterling could also be seen in Dr. Kildare's Victory (1942) and This Time for Keeps (1942).
-He was billed third in Somewhere I'll Find You (1942), after Clark Gable and Lana Turner - one of MGM's biggest films of the year.
-But just as it seemed Sterling was about to break through as a star he joined the service.
+He had good supporting roles in Two-Faced Woman (1941) with Greta Garbo and Johnny Eager (1941) with Robert Taylor.
+Sterling also was seen in Dr. Kildare's Victory (1942) and This Time for Keeps (1942).
+He was billed third in Somewhere I'll Find You (1942), after Clark Gable and Lana Turner – one of MGM's biggest films of the year.
+Just as Sterling seemingly was about to break through as a star, he joined the service.

-Post war
+After the war

 Sterling served in World War II as a United States Army Air Corps flight instructor.
-He got out of the army in October 1945 and MGM announced him for The Last Time I Saw Paris but the film would not be made for several years, and not with Sterling.
+He got out of the army in October 1945 and MGM announced him for The Last Time I Saw Paris, but the film was not made for several years and not with Sterling.
 He appeared in The Secret Heart (1946) at MGM.

-At RKO he had the lead in Roughshod (1949).
-He made an independent Western, The Sundowners (1950) with Robert Preston and John Drew Barrymore, and did Bunco Squad (1951) at RKO.
+At RKO, he had the lead in Roughshod (1949).
+He made an independent Western, The Sundowners (1950), with Robert Preston and John Drew Barrymore and did Bunco Squad (1951) at RKO.

 He was appearing on Broadway in The Gramercy Ghost when he formed a relationship with actress/singer Anne Jeffreys.

 On television, Sterling starred in "The Man Who Had Influence", the May 29, 1950, episode of Studio One.
 He also appeared on such shows as The Ford Theatre Hour, Showtime, U.S.A., The Clock, The Web (starring in the episode "Homecoming"), Faith Baldwin Romance Theatre, Celanese Theatre, Lights Out (one episode with Grace Kelly), Betty Crocker Star Matinee (an episode with Audrey Hepburn), Suspense, The Gulf Playhouse, Robert Montgomery Presents, Studio One in Hollywood (an adaptation of The Ambassadors), and Climax!.

 Sterling had an excellent part as Steve Baker, opposite Ava Gardner as Julie, in the hit MGM 1951 film version of Show Boat.
 He supported Audie Murphy in Column South (1953).
-He and his second wife, actress Anne Jeffreys, also developed a night club act.
+His second wife, actress Anne Jeffreys, and he also developed a nightclub act.